-14. Provide a summary of the estimated cost of compliance with the rule.
-Specifically, please do the following:
+- 14. Provide a summary of the estimated cost of compliance with the rule.
+Specifically, please do the following: - a.

-a.
 Identify the scope of the impacted business community;

-Certain rules in Chapter 4901:5-21, O.A.C., apply to coal suppliers.
+Certain rules in Chapter 4901:5-23, O.A.C., apply to coal suppliers.

 b.
-Identify the nature of the adverse impact (e.g., license fees, fines, employer time for compliance); and immediate injunction or other appropriate relief to enforce Commission orders and to secure immediate compliance with the chapter, which may have an adverse impact in terms of time and money.
-Rules 4901:5-21-02 and -04, O.A.C., also require that coal suppliers report certain information to the Commission, which may have an adverse impact in terms of time.
+Identify the nature of the adverse impact (e.g., license fees, fines, employer time for compliance); and

+Regarding Rule 4901:5-23-02, O.A.C., the rule provides that the Commission may direct the attorney general to bring an action for immediate injunction or other appropriate relief to enforce Commission orders and to secure immediate compliance with the chapter, which may have an adverse impact in terms of time and money.
+Rules 4901:5-23-02 and -04, O.A.C., also require that coal suppliers report certain information to the Commission, which may have an adverse impact in terms of time.